rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 lxc restart rockylinux-test-9
 ```

-Wait a few seconds and then list out the containers again:
+Wait a few seconds and list out the containers again:

 ```
 lxc list
 ```

-Which should show you success:
+You should see success:

 ```
 +-------------------+---------+----------------------+------+-----------+-----------+